 Seasons & the best time to visit 🌤️

-💡 Fact: Spring and autumn deliver the widest range of experiences in one trip, cities, vineyards and mountains without the crush. 🍇
+💡 Fact: Spring and autumn deliver the widest range of experiences in one trip: cities, vineyards and mountains without the crush. 🍇

-Language, etiquette & that yes/no head shake 🗣️
+Language, etiquette & that yes/no head shake

 Bulgarian uses the Cyrillic alphabet, and a friendly “blagodarya” (thank you) earns smiles.
 In cities, menus and transport maps often appear in both scripts.
-The famous quirk that trips up first-timers is non-verbal: a head shake can mean “yes” and a nod can mean “no.” Many Bulgarians adapt for visitors, yet clarifying with words helps.
-You might also hear a quick tongue click for “no.” Keep your voice low in churches and monasteries, dress modestly at religious sites, and ask before photographing people in villages.
+The famous quirk that catches first-timers is non-verbal: a head shake can mean “yes” and a nod can mean “no.” It does your head in for the first day or two, I won’t lie.

 - Handy words: zdravey (hi), da (yes), ne (no), molya (please)

-- Eating out: “smetka, molya” gets you the bill
+- “Smetka, molya” gets you the bill

 - “Kolko struva?” means “How much is it?”